alex-ball/bathbib/biblatex/README.md

 the zip archive.

  1. Run `tex biblatex-bath.dtx` to generate the source files.
- 2. Compile biblatex-bath.dtx with LuaLaTeX and Biber to generate the documentation.
-You will need, among other things, the luatexja, adobemapping and ipaex packages installed; this is just for the documentation, not for the biblatex style itself.
+ 2. Compile biblatex-bath.dtx with [LuaLaTeX] and [Biber] to generate the documentation.
+You will need, among other things, the [luatexja], [adobemapping] and [ipaex] packages installed; this is just for the documentation, not for the biblatex style itself.
  3. Move the files to your TeX tree as follows:
       - `source/latex/biblatex-bath`: